 Spaghetti alla Carbonara

-1 package spaghetti
+- 1 pound spaghetti

-4 large cloves of fresh garlic -minced
+- 4 large cloves of fresh garlic -minced

-2 large eggs -room temperature
+- 3 large eggs -room temperature - beaten

-1 1/2 cups freshly grated parmigiano reggiano cheese
+- 1 1/2 cups freshly grated Parmigiano Reggiano cheese

-freshly cracked black pepper
+- freshly cracked black pepper

 Congrats on the blog, Paula.
 Everything looks great and I can’t wait to try the Carbonara recipe!